 Insurance is important for both landlords and tenants.

-Landlords should insure their rental property against any damage, whether it’s accidental or not.
+Landlords should insure their rental property against any damage.
 Tenants should also have insurance for their belongings, and to protect them from liability.

 Speak to insurers for more details about their policies.

 If you’re a landlord, make sure your property is insured and that the cover is for a rental.
 Landlords are responsible for paying the premiums.

 Policies can also cover things like vacancy periods or tenant damage.
 Check your policy to see what it covers.

 Talk to your insurance company about their rules for making claims.
 Some insurers need the landlord to prove that thorough tenant checks have been done.